ember-cli-code-coverage/ember-cli-code-coverage/README.md

 - `coverageFolder`: Defaults to `coverage`.
 A folder relative to the root of your project to store coverage results.

 - `parallel`: Defaults to `false`.
-Should be set to true if parallel testing is being used, for example when using [ember-exam](https://github.com/trentmwillis/ember-exam) with the `--parallel` flag.
+Should be set to true if parallel testing is being used for separate test runs, for example when using [ember-exam](https://github.com/trentmwillis/ember-exam) with the `--partition` flag.
 This will generate the coverage reports in directories suffixed with `_<random_string>` to avoid overwriting other threads reports.
 These reports can be joined by using the `ember coverage-merge` command (potentially as part of the [posttest hook](https://docs.npmjs.com/misc/scripts) in your `package.json`).

 #### Example
 ```js